ASanchez-Tojar/meta-analysis_egg_hormones_and_fitness/README.md

 ---

 The repository consists of an Rproject with 5 scripts and 3 folders containing the data either needed to run these scripts or created by these scripts, including the figures.
 For a detailed description of all the files, please see below.
-To run this repository, first download and unzipped the entire repository and open the Rproject file:  meta-analysis_egg_hormones.Rproj.
+To run this repository, first download and unzip the entire repository and open the Rproject file:  meta-analysis_egg_hormones.Rproj.
 The scripts are named in the order that they should be run, from 000 to 003.
 For any further information about this repository, please contact: Alfredo Sánchez-Tójar, email: alfredo.tojar@gmail.com.

 Information about folders and files within:
 Folders: